SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ## The Solace PubSub+ Software Event Broker

-The [Solace PubSub+ Platform](https://solace.com/products/platform/)'s [PubSub+ Advanced Event Broker](https://solace.com/products/event-broker/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premise, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+The [PubSub+ Advanced Event Broker](https://solace.com/products/event-broker/) of the [Solace PubSub+ Platform](https://solace.com/products/platform/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premise, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
 It can be installed into a variety of public and private clouds, PaaS, and on-premise environments, and brokers in multiple locations can be linked together in an [Event Mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

 ## Overview

-The PubSub+ Kubernetes deployment is defined by multiple yaml templates with several parameters as deployment options.
+The PubSub+ Kubernetes deployment is defined by multiple YAML templates with several parameters as deployment options.
 The templates are packaged as the `pubsubplus` [Helm chart](https://helm.sh/docs/developing_charts/) to enable easy customization through only specifying the non-default parameter values, without the need to edit the template files.

 There are two deployment options described in this document:
 * The recommended option is to use the [Kubernetes Helm tool](https://github.com/helm/helm/blob/master/README.md), which can then also manage your deployment's lifecycle including upgrade and delete.
 To enable this using current Helm v2, Helm's server-side component Tiller must be installed in your Kubernetes environment with rights granted to manage deployments.
 There are best practices to secure Helm and Tiller and they need to be applied carefully if strict security is required e.g.: in a production environment.